lestrrat-go/jwx/docs/04-jwk.md

   Add(regexp3)

 jwk.Fetch(ctx, url, jwk.WithWhitelist(wl))

+// or in a jwk.AutoRefresh object:
+ar.Configure(url, jwk.WithWhitelist(wl))
 ```

 If you would like to implement something more complex, you can provide a function via `jwk.WhitelistFunc` or implement you own type of `jwk.Whitelist`.